 Initiative to Reduce Avoidable Hospitalizations Among Nursing Facility Residents

-The Medicare-Medicaid Coordination Office, in collaboration with the Center for Medicare & Medicaid Innovation, established an initiative to help improve the quality of care for people in nursing facilities by reducing preventable inpatient hospitalizations.
+The Medicare-Medicaid Coordination Office, in collaboration with the Center for Medicare & Medicaid Innovation, established an initiative to help improve the quality of care for people in nursing facilities by reducing potentially avoidable inpatient hospitalizations.

 Nursing facility residents often experience potentially avoidable inpatient hospitalizations.
 These hospitalizations are expensive, disruptive, and disorienting for frail elders and people with disabilities.
 Nursing facility residents are especially vulnerable to the risks that accompany hospital stays and transitions between nursing facilities and hospitals, including medication errors and hospital-acquired infections.